Causal perturbative QED and white noise. The inductive step: Second order contribution with general interaction Lagrangian

 The limit (\ref{kappa'otimes||kappa'}) does exist because of the presence of the operator $\Omega$ which projects on the closed subspace on which the convergence holds.
 If the operator $\Omega$ was removed from (\ref{kappa'otimes||kappa'}), then the limit (\ref{kappa'otimes||kappa'}) would not be existing in general for the kernel

 with $q>1$, whose singularity degree $\omega>0$.

 Let us explain this fact in more details in case of particular but generic examples.
 In these examples we consider $\kappa'_{\ell',m'}, \kappa''_{\ell'',m''}$ being equal not only to simple dot products of just three massless or massive plane wave kernels (as in QED), but a more general situation of simple products of arbitrary large number of plane wave kernels, massless or massive.
-We start with the analysis of the limit (\ref{kappa'otimes||kappa'}) in case in which the projection operator $\Omega$ can be removed.
+We give the analysis of the limit (\ref{kappa'otimes||kappa'}) in case $q>1$ in which the projection operator $\Omega$ is essential, and omit the simpler case $q=0,1$, in which $\Omega$ can be removed and the retarded part can be computed through the ordinary multiplication by the step theta function.